Malta convoys: Operation Pedestal

 This convoy, especially the arrival of Ohio, was seen as divine intervention by the people of Malta.
-August 15 is celebrated as the feast of the Assumption of Mary and many Maltese attributed the arrival of Ohio into Grand Harbour as the answer to their prayers.
+The feast of the Assumption of Mary is celebrated on 15 August and many Maltese attributed the arrival of Ohio into Grand Harbour as the answer to their prayers.
 It had been agreed by military commanders at the time that if supplies became any lower, they would surrender the islands (the date, deferred as supplies were received, was referred to as the target date).
 Pedestal delivered 12000 LT of coal, 32000 LT freight and 11000 LT of oil aboard Ohio.
 The commodities landed were enough for Malta to last until mid-November.
 The 568 survivors of the Pedestal convoy were evacuated, 207 men on three destroyers to Gibraltar and the remainder by submarine and aircraft.

 Operation Baritone

 On 16 August, a cruiser and twelve destroyers escorted Furious to the area south of Formentera in the south-west of the Balearic Islands, where she flew off 32 Spitfires; one crashed on take-off and two turned back, the rest reaching Malta that afternoon.